-This section introduces a method of building cyclical sunshine quivers by \emph{glueing} together smaller quivers.
-This provides an alternate and, in some cases, faster method to find 3d mirror pairs, as compared with the algorithms developed in Section \ref{sec:algo}.
+This section introduces a method of building cyclical sunshine quivers by gluing together smaller quivers.
+This provides an alternate and, in some cases, faster method to find 3D mirror pairs, as compared with the algorithms developed in Sec.\ \ref{sec:algo}.

-The setup is as follows.
-Consider two good unitary quivers $A$ and $A'$, which both have at least two flavours in total.
-Their mirror quivers, denoted $B$ and $B'$ respectively, can be identified by applying Hanany-Witten transitions to the D3-D5-NS5 brane system of the quiver.
-Then, it is possible to glue together a rank 1 flavour node from $A$ and $A'$ into a $\U(1)$ gauge node.
-These flavours can be `exploded' from a $\U(k)$ flavour node, as stated in \eqref{eqn:expl_flav}.
-For example, we can glue together the flavour nodes of $[1]-(1)-(1)-(1)-[1]$ and $[1]-(1)-(1)-[1]$ like follows:
+The setup is as follows: consider two good linear unitary quivers $A$ and $A'$, which both have at least two flavors in total.
+Their mirror quivers, denoted $B$ and $B'$, respectively, can be identified by applying Hanany-Witten transitions to the D3-D5-NS5 brane system of the quiver.
+Then, it is possible to glue together a rank 1 flavor node from $A$ and $A'$ into a $\U(1)$ gauge node.
+These flavors can be exploded from a $\U(k)$ flavor node, as stated in \eqref{eqn:expl_flav}.
+For example, we can glue together the flavor nodes of $[1]-(1)-(1)-(1)-[1]$ and $[1]-(1)-(1)-[1]$ as follows:

 $X$ is the sunshine quiver, $[7,\{1^7\},\{1^7\}]$, with no rays.
-Given $A$ and $A'$ in the above glueing, we know what $B$ and $B'$ are --- $[4]-(1)$ and $[3]-(1)$ respectively --- but how do we glue these together?
-It is worth noting that glueing together the flavour nodes decreased the dimension of the Higgs branch symmetry, and so, in the mirror theory, the dimension of the Coulomb branch symmetry must decrease.
-Therefore, we must glue together two $\U(1)$ \textit{gauge} nodes in $B$ and $B'$.
-Flavours joined to each $\U(1)$ gauge node at the point of glueing are all attached to the new $\U(1)$ in the resulting quiver.
+Given $A$ and $A'$ in the above gluing, we know what $B$ and $B'$ are---$[4]-(1)$ and $[3]-(1)$ respectively---but how do we glue these together?
+It is worth noting that gluing together the flavor nodes decreased the dimension of the Higgs branch symmetry, and so, in the mirror theory, the dimension of the Coulomb branch symmetry must decrease.
+Therefore, we must glue together two $\U(1)$ gauge nodes in $B$ and $B'$.
+Flavors joined to each $\U(1)$ gauge node at the point of gluing are all attached to the new $\U(1)$ in the resulting quiver.
 This gives

-The quivers resulting from the glueings \eqref{eqn:gluingA1} and \eqref{eqn:gluingA2}, $X$ and $Y$ respectively, are a 3d mirror pair.
-This simple example shows that the glueing method is a potential way to combine smaller 3d mirror quivers into a larger 3d mirror.
-In this case, there was only one choice of glueing due to the simplicity of the quivers, but for quivers with more flavour and gauge nodes, there can be multiple choices.
-Looking at the Coulomb and Higgs branch symmetries of the quivers may enlighten us as to which glueing is the correct choice, which can be further verified and confirmed with explicit Hilbert series.
-We will develop this idea further throughout this section for abelian and non-abelian sunshine quivers.
+The quivers resulting from the gluings \eqref{eqn:gluingA1} and \eqref{eqn:gluingA2}, $X$ and $Y$ respectively, are a 3D mirror pair.
+This simple example shows that the gluing method is a potential way to combine smaller 3D mirror quivers into a larger 3D mirror.
+In this case, there was only one choice of gluing due to the simplicity of the quivers, but for quivers with more flavor and gauge nodes, there can be multiple choices.
+Looking at the Coulomb and Higgs branch symmetries of the quivers may enlighten us as to which gluing is the correct choice, which can be further verified and confirmed with explicit Hilbert series.
+We will develop this idea further throughout this section for Abelian and non-Abelian sunshine quivers.

-\subsection{Abelian Sunshine Mirror Pairs}
+\subsection{Abelian sunshine mirror pairs}